-The minimum percentage of the LOT WIDTH which must be occupied by building façade within the BUILD-TO-ZONE.
+The minimum percentage of the LOT WIDTH which must be occupied by the PRINCIPAL BUILDING(S) PRIMARY FAÇADE within the BUILD-TO-ZONE.
 For example, a property which is 100 feet wide with a FRONTAGE OCCUPANCY of 60% would require that at least 60 feet of façade length be maintained in the BUILD-TO-ZONE.
 Any additional length of front façade would be allowed to step back further from the BUILD-TO-ZONE, if desired.
 The intent of this requirement is to encourage development to maximize their front FAÇADE exposure along a STREET or OPEN SPACE.